 The National Library of Australia (the Library) was established under the National Library Act 1960 (the Act) and the functions and powers of the Library, the Director-General and Council are outlined in the Act.

 The Library operates as an independent statutory authority under the Commonwealth Authorities and Companies Act 1997 (CAC Act).
-The Minister for the Arts has portfolio responsibility for the Library which is located within the Regional Australia, Local Government, Arts and Sport portfolio.
+The Minister for the Arts has portfolio responsibility for the Library which is located within the Communications and the Arts portfolio.

 The Library is an agency subject to the Freedom of Information Act 1982 (FOI Act) and is required to comply with the Information Publication Scheme (IPS) requirements.
 This agency plan describes how the Library proposes to do this, as required by s 8(1) of the FOI Act.